Alwen Reservoir, near Denbigh

-Woodland full of history with a multi-user trail for walkers, cyclists and horse riders
+Woodland full of history with a trail for walkers and cyclists

-The woodland also provides an excellent habitat for wildlife – look out for birds such as buzzards, gold crest and coal tits.
+The woodland also provides an excellent habitat for wildlife – look out for birds such as buzzards, goldcrests and coal tits.

 The small lake known as Llyn Ochin has dried up but this marshy area now attracts dragonflies and newts, and plants like cotton grass thrive here.

-There is a slate plaque near the car park entrance which commemorates the Millennium Oak Trees that were planted here by the local community.
+A slate plaque near the car park entrance commemorates the Millennium Oak Trees that were planted here by the local community.

-The walking trail starts from the car park.
+The walking trail is waymarked and starts from the Coed Nercwys car park.

-The walking trail sets off through the iron gates at the car park on a wide track before making its way onto a path through the forest.
+The walking trail sets off on a wide track through the iron gates at the woodland entrance and then turns left onto a path through the woodland.

 Look out for ruined buildings from a 19th century lead mine, the remains of a shepherd’s cottage with a walled meadow full of wildflowers in summer and a newly replanted orchard.

-Towards the end of the walking route, there is viewpoint with a stone cairn and trig point from which there are panoramic views to the Jubilee Tower at the top of Moel Famau and the Dee Estuary.
+At the end of the trail there is an optional climb to a trig point from where you can enjoy views of the Jubilee Tower at the top of Moel Famau and the Dee Estuary.

 Coed Nercwys is 4 miles south west of Mold.